lwu1822/sassy_squad/gamelesson.md

 5. checkMatch: checks for a match of the two flipped cards
 6. resetBoard: resets the board after each two flipped cards so there is a new "first card" and "second card"
 7. shuffle: shuffles the cards on the board
+3. flipCard: flips card as you check for matches
+4. unFlipCard: unflips when you do not find a match
+5. disableCard: does not allow other cards to be flipped if 2 cards are already flipped over
+5. checkMatch: checks for a match between the two cards you flipped
+6. resetBoard: first card and second card changes after each turn of flipping 2 cards, the board is then reset
+7. shuffle: shuffles the places of the cards

 <h1>Creating the Memory Game</h1>
 Step 1 - <mark>Create a Repository and open in your code editor</mark>